Category: Measure of Dispersion

-Variance is a measure of the dispersion of a distribution of a random variable.
+Variance is one of the most important measures of dispersion of a distribution of a random variable.
 The term variance was introduced by R. A. Fisher in 1918.
 The variance of a set of observations (data set) is defined as the mean of the squares of deviations of all the observations from their mean.
-When it is computed for the entire population, the variance is called the population variance, usually denoted by $\sigma^2$, while for sample data, it is called sample variance and denoted by $S^2$ in order to distinguish between population variance and sample variance.
+When it is computed for the entire population, the variance is called the population variance, usually denoted by $\sigma^2$, while for sample data, it is called sample variance and denoted by $S^2$ to distinguish between population variance and sample variance.
 Variance is also denoted by $Var(X)$ when we speak about the variance of a random variable.
-The symbolic definition for population and sample variance is
+The symbolic definition of population and sample variance is

 $\sigma^2=\frac{\sum (X_i – \mu)^2}{N}; \quad \text{for population data}$